gcapes/git-course/09-conclusion.md

 ---
 layout: page
 title: Version control with Git
+subtitle: Conclusions and further information
 ---
-## Conclusions and further information

 We've seen how we can use version control to,